• Skip to content

 (Persons 5-16 yrs)

-Fingertips illustrates the same trends as above, although data is only shown for the two periods of time where Hull has sufficiently large number of children participating in the survey.
+Fingertips illustrates the same trends as above, although data is not shown for all years as the number of young people participating in the survey in Hull was not sufficiently large.

 Compared with benchmark